HUMAN-INTEREST STORIES, THEMED ALONG SUSTAINABLE DEVELOPMENT GOALS

 Each year, national and international NGOs receive huge amounts of funding to implement humanitarian and development projects around the world.
 Part of these funds are used to develop multimedia products including ﬁlms and animation used as a way of documenting lessons learned and sharing, increasing visibility as well as for campaigns and evidence-driven advocacy interventions.
 Once developed, most of these materials end up in the organizations’ archives or with limited distribution.

 We believe this is a waste of resources, both finances and skills, invested in developing such materials.
 There is a need to ensure such content is shared with a larger community, and that’s why The NGO International Film Festival comes in as a way of bridging the gap and to create an opportunity for sharing knowledge, information and discussions through films.
-The festival, the first of its kind, is scheduled to take place 20th – 22nd October 2021 in Nairobi, Kenya.
+The festival, the first of its kind, is scheduled to take place 20th – 22nd October 2021 and the event will be virtual.

 When we began this journey, three years ago, we understood that films (both documentaries & dramas) have a critical role to play in the international development space.
 The challenge is however, most of these films are never seen by a wider audience.
 Knowledge curation and sharing is therefore, the integral part of this festival.
 The Festival aims to build a culture of knowledge sharing amongst NGOs and their key stakeholders through films.